Is Rerolling worth it?

 Tanks

 - Galahad is another meta-defining character that enabled the wizard and archer lineups.
-She can be used almost everywhere due to the nature of her Ultimate which not only increases Archer and Wizard’s attack for 20s but also gives damage immunity to the team for an entire 5s making some of the fights easy thru blocking instant big damages.
-Not only that, she also applies a full up-time active Damage Reduction buff and an increase of defense to the entire team.
-Her only weakness is that she is a Radiance Tank which makes her weak to a lot of the Nature focused stages all throughout the game.
+She can be used almost everywhere due to the nature of her Ultimate, which not only increases Archers and Wizards’ attack for 20 seconds, but also gives damage immunity to the team for 5 seconds, making some fights easy through blocking big damage windows.
+She also applies a full up-time active Damage Reduction buff and an DEF% increase to the party.
+Her only weaknesses are a lack of reliable self recovery and Radiance Typing, which makes her weak to a lot of the Nature stages throughout the game.

 - Lancelot is another Radiance Knight that serves as a Drain Tank.
 All her scalings are based off her max HP which makes her innately tanky.
-Her kit revolves around using her Ultimate to reset her Active skill cooldowns to 1s which is a skill that will also do a massive amount of damage while healing herself.
-Her passives reduces her Ultimate cooldown each hit and increasing the efficiency of her equipped gear’s main stats similar to Ethan’s passive.
-She might be classified as a tank but don’t let that fool you, she can deal a lot of damage and be the main carry in certain lineups.
+Her kit focuses on resetting her skill cooldowns, dealing a large amount of AOE damage while healing herself.
+She might be classified as a tank but don’t let that fool you, she can deal a lot of damage and be the main carry in many PvE lineups.
+Her relevance drops once you shift towards pushing higher scores in raid or bossing scenarios, as she offers no party utility and comps usually focus on scaling ATK% instead.

 Supports

-- Merlin is a core support unit, essential across diverse game content.
-She excels by granting her team valuable Critical Rate buffs while applying Freeze to enemies with both her Active and Ultimate abilities.
+- Merlin excels by granting her team valuable Critical Rate buffs while applying Freeze to enemies with both her Active and Ultimate abilities.
 This dual-threat capability makes her exceptionally efficient at stalling enemies and interrupting boss mechanics.
 As a Holy attribute character, she possesses a neutral element—neither strong nor weak against any other element.
 Her card is also one of the best Wizard or Healer cards in the game.

-- Erin, the adorable fluffball, is also a core unit for maximizing damage in Daily Raids.
+- Erin, is also a core unit for both PvE progression and maximizing damage in Daily Raids.
 Her Ultimate grants the entire team a massive shield (scaling with her Max HP) alongside valuable Additional Damage.
-Further enhancing her team's power, her Active skill boosts ally Attack while reducing enemy Attack.
-To complete her support kit, she provides permanent team-wide buffs: Additional Damage and Damage Reduction.
+Her Active skill boosts ally Attack while reducing enemy Attack.
+To complete her support kit, she also provides permanent team-wide buffs: Additional Damage and Damage Reduction.
+As she also needs to build HP% to scale her shield, Erin is also versatile with her positioning once invested, allowing her to take the place of a squishier unit to tank incoming damage.

 DPS

-- Lancelot, “Wait, isn't she a tank?”
-With heavy investment and synergistic team support, she rivals top DPS units in damage output while retaining her innate durability.
+- Lancelot “Wait, isn't she a tank?”
+With heavy investment and synergistic team support, she rivals top DPS units in PvE Content while retaining her innate durability.
 She defies conventional roles—but reaching this hybrid potential demands significant resource commitment.

 Other Notable 5☆ Characters